lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 has helped us maintain consistently high quality.
 To do so we propose our changes as [merge proposals against `git-ubuntu` branches](MergeProposal.md).

+## What we review

 In this review, we:
 * Review formal content for issues
 * Ensure adherence to team style guidelines
 * Identify common issues
 * Conduct further testing (when warranted)

+## States for each template entry

-The following states indicate reviewer feedback on each aspect we want to check.
+The following states indicate reviewer feedback on each aspect we check.

 * *OK* - This was checked and there was nothing of concern to be raised.
 * *Not OK* - Something is not as it should be and needs to be changed in the proposed content.